pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Functions.md

 }
 ```
 ### Type anonymity
-* When a closure id defined, the compiler implicitly creates a new anonymous structure to store the captured variables inside.
+* When a closure is defined, the compiler implicitly creates a new anonymous structure to store the captured variables inside.
 * The compiler also implements the functionality via one of the traits : `Fn`, `FnMut` or `FnOnce` for the unknown type.
 * This type is assigned to the variable which is stored until calling.
 * Since this new type is of unknown type, any usage in a function will require generics.
 * In this case an unbounded type parameter woule be ambiguous.
 * However bounding by one of the traits : `Fn`, `FnMut` or `FnOnce` is sufficient.
 ### Input functions
-* If a function takes a closure as inout parameter, then any function that satisfies the trait bound can be passed as a parameter.
+* If a function takes a closure as input parameter, then any function that satisfies the trait bound can be passed as a parameter.
 ```rust
 // Define a function which takes a generic `F` argument
 // bounded by `Fn`, and calls it